Day 70: Monday, June 7th 2021

 That’s only 9 chords.

-If I were to set myself a regimented routine of practising one chord to the next over and over until my fingers learnt the correct movements, I’d end up quitting because I’d find it boring.
-Some people have the discipline and willpower to plough through the boredom until their fingers get it, but I don’t.
+If I were to set myself a regimented routine of practicing one chord to the next over and over until my fingers learned the correct movements, I’d end up quitting because I’d find it boring.
+Some people have the discipline and willpower to plow through the boredom until their fingers get it, but I don’t.

 So how to get around it?